 Font and Colors

 The Philips football team has a unique image.
-Moreover, its graphic sign does not overlap with the elements of the parent company’s identity – it is based on individual PSV symbols.
+Moreover, its graphic sign does not overlap with the parent company’s identity elements – based on individual PSV symbols.
 These include the red and white stripes that adorn the players’ uniforms and the triangular pennant with the abbreviated club name.
-The oval shield is considered classic – it has been in use since 1933.
+The oval shield is considered classic – it has been used since 1933.

-In the early 1990s, designers have developed a new font for the abbreviation “PSV.”
+In the early 1990s, designers developed a new font with the abbreviation “PSV.”
 Its characteristic feature is rectangular serifs directed in different directions.
-Simultaneously, the letters and numbers in the inscription “EST 1913” do not have serifs.
+Simultaneously, the letters and numbers in the “EST 1913” inscription do not have serifs.

-The main colors of the logo are red (# f00000) and white (#ffffff).
-They are also presented on the outfit of football players.
-The club’s official palette was chosen by Jan-Willem Hofkes, who noticed how well a white notebook and a red raspberry drink work together.
-Also, some elements are colored black (# 000000) and gold (# a8862d).
+The logo’s main colors are red (# f00000) and white (#ffffff).
+They are also present in football players’ outfits.
+Jan-Willem Hofkes chose the club’s official palette, noting how well a white notebook and a red raspberry drink work together.
+Some elements are black (# 000000) and gold (# a8862d).